rrooggiieerr/homeassistant-benqprojector/info.md

 be added to your Integrations view.
 If your wiring is not right you will get a *Failed to connect* error message.

 Do you enjoy using this Home Assistant integration?
-Then consider sponsoring my work:\
+Then consider supporting my work:\
 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" >](https://www.buymeacoffee.com/rrooggiieerr)